 Email gateways fortify an organization’s email network by providing the first line of defense against cyber threats.
 They monitor incoming and outgoing emails for red flags that could indicate a threat and protect users from spam, ransomware, and other malware.
 The gateways also provide tools like phishing protection, content filtering, and email archiving.
 An email gateway can be deployed either on-premises or as a cloud service.
 Companies that deploy on-premises appliances are responsible for hardware and software maintenance and connectivity to their internal mail servers.
 However, cloud services have the scalability to maintain performance even during peak usage.
 The scalability of an email gateway is especially important when dealing with large numbers of employees.
 An inability to handle this volume can lead to significant downtime and the risk of a security breach.

 Moreover, many attacks are becoming more sophisticated and may be undetected by standard security measures.
 This is why most email gateways provide post-delivery protection.
-This feature detects and blocks unknown threats that might not be detected during inline inspection, such as zero-day threats.
+This feature detects and Protect your SaaS data from ransomware that might not be detected during inline inspection, such as zero-day threats.
 Most gateways also support DMARC (Domain-based Message Authentication, Reporting, and Conformance), which helps prevent spoofing by blocking emails that don’t pass this test.

 Email gateways offer predelivery protection by blocking email-based threats before they reach an on-premise, Office 365, or G Suite mail server.
 They use various technologies to scan outbound and inbound emails for malicious content and implement rules for which emails may leave or enter an organization’s email network.
 Some gateway products are email server-specific, such as those that work with Exchange or Domino servers.
 Others install a hardware appliance on-site, with inbound and outbound email traffic routed through the device for analysis and filtering.
 These gateways are considered a strong first line of defense against email-based cyber threats.
 Most gateways can detect spam by using multiple filters.
 They also employ various methods to weed out malicious attachments, including real-time sanitization and seeing macros and scripts in files.
 Most gateways can detect embedded URLs in phishing attacks and rewrite or block them.
 They can also sanitize and block links in images.
 Most gateways also have features that limit or block the ability to forward emails, and they can also scan outgoing email addresses for spoofed domains.
 Some gateways will encrypt email messages, but this is usually an add-on capability requiring a separate subscription and often involves additional administrative tasks.
 These types of gateways are called secure email gateways, and they can prevent malware, phishing attacks and other unwanted email from reaching employee devices and potentially compromising devices, user credentials or sensitive data.